-If my primary concern about a patient is heart disease, I will use the traditional method of administering chelation, even though I still strongly insist that the effect on calcium metabolism is minor and the main effect is on heavy metal detoxification.
+If my primary concern about a patient is heart disease, the traditional method of administering chelation may be used, even though I still strongly insist that the effect on calcium metabolism is minor and the main effect is on heavy metal detoxification.

 -testing of kidney function

 -collection of urine for analysis of what metals are pulled from the body

 -and then individualization of therapy based on test results